Welcome to the Democratic Services pages of the website. Below is a brief guide to the content available by clicking on the menu to the left.

 Under the Police Reform and Social Responsibility Act 2011 the 18 local authorities in the Thames Valley have created a Police and Crime Panel.
 The Panel will scrutinise the work of the Thames Valley Police and Crime Commissioner.
 It is made up of 1 councillor from each of the 18 local authorities in the region and 2 co-opted members.
 Visit the Buckinghamshire County County website for more information.

 This committee was set up in September 2014.
 It provides a means of formal co-operation for Oxfordshire’s local authorities to deliver economic development; strategic planning; growth; and major cross-boundary programmes of work supporting these.
 Executive members of the six local authorities in Oxfordshire sit on the committee, along with non-voting co-optees.
-Agendas and minutes of the meetings can be found on West Oxfordshire’s website here for more information.
-The remit and structure can be found in the documents for the 12th September 2014 meeting.
+Agendas and minutes of the meetings can be found on Cherwell District Council’s website here for more information.
+The remit and structure can be found in the documents for the 12th September 2014 meeting (on West Oxfordshire DC's website).
 The authority managing the committee changes each year, changing over in alphabetical order in late summer.